 The outer bands of the cyclone “Fani” have also reached Mount Everest.
 Strong winds and snowfall is reported from both sides of the highest mountain on earth.
 The expedition teams have no choice but to sit out the bad weather in the base camp.
-Luis Stitzinger leads an expedition on the Tibetan north side of Everest.
+Luis Stitzinger leads a group of the Austrian expedition operator “Furtenbach Adventures” on the Tibetan north side of Everest.
 I have contacted the 50-year-old German, who has already scaled eight eight-thousanders, all of them without bottled oxygen.

 Luis, you were on the North Col at 7,000 meters for the first time this season.
 What are the conditions on the mountain like?

 The conditions are generally good, on the east side of the North Col (the ascent side) there was only some wind-drifted snow and some danger of avalanches, so that the rope fixing work was delayed a little bit.
 The route will probably be completed later than in other years, now that the jet stream is above us and nothing big will happen on the mountain for about a week.